madeofpendletonwool/ChopChopRSS/README.md

   <img src="./chopchop.png" alt="ChopChopRSS Logo" width="200">
 </p>

-A fast and simple CLI tool for generating and managing RSS feeds.
+A fast and simple CLI tool for generating and managing RSS feeds and podcast feeds from audio directories.
+This is a great little tool for deploying your own podcast feeds.

 ## Features

+### RSS Feeds
 - Create and manage multiple RSS feeds
 - Quickly add new entries to feeds
 - Support for images in feed entries
 - Customizable feed metadata
 - Serves feeds via HTTP

+### Podcast Feeds
+- **Automatic podcast generation** from audio directories
+- **Audio metadata extraction** from MP3, M4A, WAV, FLAC, and OGG files
+- **iTunes-compatible RSS** with podcast extensions
+- **Episode management** with automatic file discovery
+- **Multi-podcast support** with isolated feeds
-- Dockerized for easy deployment
+- **Docker-ready** for hosting multiple podcast archives

+### General
+- HTTP server for feed and audio file serving
+- Docker and Docker Compose support
+- Shell completion (bash, zsh, fish, powershell)
+- Persistent configuration and state

 ## Installation